ozkanpakdil/ozkanpakdil.github.io/my_collections/_posts/2021-12-10-kubernetes-notes.markdown

 categories: kubernetes, hetzner
 ---
 ## Providers
 I have been studying kubernetes lately.
 I still wonder if will it be useful for personal usage for all peaople.
-Right now it is kind of expensive and used by big companies ias customer to EKS(Amazon) or GKE(Google) or AKS(Azure/Microsoft), Another big player is [Hetzner](https://community.hetzner.com/tutorials/install-kubernetes-cluster)
+Right now it is kind of expensive and used by big companies as customer to EKS(Amazon) or GKE(Google) or AKS(Azure/Microsoft), Another big player is [Hetzner](https://community.hetzner.com/tutorials/install-kubernetes-cluster)

 I have not heard before there is big blue also in this market [IBM](https://www.ibm.com/uk-en/cloud/kubernetes-service/pricing), I think they come in after they bought RedHat, because Redhat have openshift.
-Openshift is in-between product, Redhat provides it in cloud providers with managed option, check [prices](https://www.redhat.com/en/technologies/cloud-computing/openshift#product-grid) and there is self managed below table.
+Openshift is in-between product, Redhat provides it in cloud providers with managed option, check [prices](https://www.redhat.com/en/technologies/cloud-computing/openshift#product-grid) and there is "self managed" below table.

 OKE stands for Oracle Container Engine for Kubernetes https://www.oracle.com/uk/cloud-native/container-engine-kubernetes/